All Episodes

 We've got it all here, folks.

-I know this program may sound like a bunch of satire to you today.
+I know this program may sound like a bunch of satire to you today, but I assure you, everything I'm telling you is for real.

-And it's only gonna get better.
+And it's only going to get better.

 Greetings and welcome.

-The Hezbollahs have created their own little welfare state inside of Lebanon, and now all these uh Lebanese people are totally dependent on them.
+The Hezbollahs have created their own little welfare state inside of Lebanon, and now all these Lebanese people are totally dependent on them.

 The New York Times today cannot stop using the word Hezbollah throughout its story.

-Uh uh Hezbollah uh leads work to rebuild, gaining stature.
+Hezbollah leads work to rebuild, gaining stature.

-While the Israelis began their withdrawal, hundreds of Hezbollah members spread over dozens of villages across southern Lebanon began cleaning, organizing, and surveying the damage.
+While the Israelis began their withdrawal, hundreds of Hezbollah members spread over dozens of villages across southern Lebanon, began cleaning, organizing, and surveying the damage.

-Men on bulldozers are busy cutting lanes through giant piles of rubble, roads blocked with the remnants of buildings, and now just a day after the ceasefire began fully passable.
+Roads blocked with the remnants of buildings are now just a day after the ceasefire began fully passable.

-In Saraifa, a Hezbollah official said that the group would offer an initial $10,000 to residents to help pay for the year of rent, to buy new furniture to help feed families.
+In Saraifa, a Hezbollah official said that the group would offer an initial $10,000 to residents to help pay for the year of rent, to buy new furniture, to help feed families.

-In another town, a town of fighting so heavy that large chunks were missing from walls and buildings where they had been sprayed with bullets, the Audi family stood with two Hezbollah volunteers looking woefully at their windowless bullet and shrapnel torn house.
+In another town, a town of fighting so heavy that large chunks were missing from walls and buildings where they had been sprayed with bullets, the Audi family stood with two Hezbollah volunteers looking woefully at their windowless, bullet and shrapnel-torn house.

 The Hezbollah reputation as an efficient grassroots social service network, as opposed to the Lebanese government, regarded by many here as sleek men in suits doing well, was in evidence everywhere.

-Oh, what a great, great bunch of guys, ladies and gentlemen, and I guarantee you that every bit of this money and every ambulance and every every uh uh every morsel of relief is coming from Iran through Syria and perhaps other places too.
+I guarantee you that every bit of this money and every ambulance and every morsel of relief is coming from Iran through Syria and perhaps other places too.

 And yet the New York Times just loves them.